-Founded in November 2012 by seven of the world's leading telecoms network operators, ETSI ISG NFV became the home of the definition and consolidation for Network Functions Virtualisation (NFV) technologies.
+Founded in November 2012 by seven of the world's leading telecoms network operators, ETSI ISG NFV became the home of Network Functions Virtualisation (NFV).

-Almost seven years and over 100 publications later, the ISG NFV community has evolved through several phases, its publications have moved from pre-standardization studies to detailed specifications (see Release 2 and Release 3) and the early Proof of Concepts (PoCs) efforts have evolved and led to interoperability events (NFV Plugtests).
-This large community is still working intensely to develop the required standards for NFV as well as sharing their experiences of NFV implementation and testing.
+Almost seven years and over 100 publications later, the ISG NFV community has evolved through several phases, its publications have moved from pre-standardization studies to detailed specifications (see Release 2 and Release 3).
+The early Proof of Concepts (PoCs) efforts have evolved and led to a series of interoperability events (NFV Plugtests).
+This large community is still working intensely to develop the required standards for NFV transformation incorporating latest technologies, as well as sharing their experiences of NFV implementation and testing in multi-vendor environments.

 ISG NFV, like any other ETSI Industry Specification Group is open to ETSI members and non-members alike, with different conditions depending on ETSI membership status.
 If you would like to participate in this work, please contact the NFV support team.

 Modern telecoms networks contain an ever-increasing variety of proprietary hardware.
 The launch of new services often demands network reconfiguration and on-site installation of new equipment which in turn requires additional floor space, power, and trained maintenance staff.